nakamasato/autonote/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `autodoc` for local development.
+Here's how to set up `autonote` for local development.

-1. Download a copy of `autodoc` locally.
+1. Download a copy of `autonote` locally.
-2. Install `autodoc` using `poetry`:
+2. Install `autonote` using `poetry`:

     ```console
     $ poetry install